DataDog/the-monitor/openstack/collecting_metrics_and_notifications_from_openstack_nova.md

 # Collecting monitoring data from OpenStack Nova
 _This post is Part 2 of a 3-part series on monitoring OpenStack's computation module, Nova.
-[Part 1] explores the key metrics available in Nova, and [Part 3] shows you how to monitor OpenStack with Datadog._
+[Part 1] explores the key OpenStack metrics available, and [Part 3] shows you how to monitor OpenStack metrics with Datadog._

 ## Digging into Nova
 OpenStack Nova offers a variety of sources from which you can collect operational data for monitoring.
 To get the complete picture of your OpenStack deployment, you will need to combine data collected from various channels.